Expat Exchange

 Summary: If you're planning a move to Ethiopia, here are 10 things expats living there wish they had known before moving to Ethiopia.

 Amharic is the official language of Ethiopia, and while English is widely taught in schools, not everyone is fluent.
-Learning basic Amharic phrases will not only help you navigate daily life but also endear you to the local population.
-Simple greetings like "Selam" (Hello) or "Ameseginalehu" (Thank you) can go a long way.
-There are language schools and private tutors available for those who wish to delve deeper into the language.
+Learning basic Amharic phrases will not only ease your daily interactions but also demonstrate your commitment to integrating into Ethiopian society.
+Simple greetings like "Selam" (hello) and "Ameseginalehu" (thank you) can go a long way in building rapport with locals.
+Consider taking language classes or using language learning apps to get a head start.

 5. Understand the Housing Market